How to Earn Interest and Borrow Ethereum Assets

 - A pop-up will appear, displaying the Borrow APY (amount of token/year) you’ll pay, and the Distribution APY (amount of COMP/year) you’ll earn by Borrowing the asset.

 - To Borrow an asset, type the quantity you’d like to borrow at the top of the pop-up.
 For convenience, the

 80% LIMITbutton will borrow up to 80% of your Borrow Limit.
 The impact on your Borrow Limit meter will be displayed.

 - Click Borrow, and submit the transaction.

 Example Borrowing Use Cases

 - Alice wants increased long exposure to ZRX.
-She supplies 10,000 ZRX to Compound, and uses it as collateral to borrow 30 WETH.
-Alice unwraps the WETH, and sends Ether to her favorite exchange to purchase 6,000 more ZRX.
-Alice now has long exposure to 16,000 ZRX, and owes Compound 30 WETH.
+She supplies 10,000 ZRX to Compound, and uses it as collateral to borrow 30 ETH.
+Alice sends the ETH to her favorite exchange to purchase 6,000 more ZRX.
+Alice now has long exposure to 16,000 ZRX, and owes Compound 30 ETH.
 She is long ZRX/ETH.
 If ZRX/ETH increases in value, Alice will be able to repurchase the 30 ETH she owes Compound for less than 6,000 ZRX.
 She can then repay her debt, and keep the excess ZRX as profit.